Vimalmr/Vimalmr/README.md

 - 👀 I’m interested in Computer and related things.
 - 🌱 I’m currently studying Computer Science and Design.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me? -->Instagram ID: vimal._.mr -->Linkedin ID: Vimal MR
+- 📫 How to reach me ...

 <!---
 Vimalmr/Vimalmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.